VictorVonFrankenstein/delegationOnboardBot/README.md

 * the account was muted by an defined account
 * the account do not set the referreer as beneficiaries

+### Remarks
+* I added referrerAccount to the config, so that delegationAccount can be different from the dapp account
+* delegationAccount sends out the transfers (so that only one active key is necessary)
+* beneficiaryRemoval is only applied on posts and not on comments
+* account activity is only checked for new activity (beginning from time when the bot is started)
+* Owned HP is used for maxUserHP
+* The hiveonboard API is used to initialize all referred accounts
+* Active delegation is checked by database_api.list_vesting_delegations
+* Active key is stored in the beem wallet
+* If notifyUser is false, a user will never receive a transfer memo

 ## Installation of packages for Ubuntu

 ```